charlesgobina/react-todo/README.md

 # Todo
-Todo, is a web application that lets you add tasks to the todo list, check tasks if you completed them and delete tasks too.
+Todo, is a single page web application (SPA) that lets you add tasks to the todo list, check tasks if you completed them and delete tasks too.
 Users also have the possibility of updating any task by double clicking on them.
 It's built using React.

 ![Portfolio Homepage](public/react-todo.png)